Alpacron/Kubernetes-POC/README.md

 ## Research
 Before creating this implementation I had to do some research on Kubernetes.
 After that I needed to research this particular implementation.
 To do this research properly, I need to come up with some questions on the topics, so that I find the answers I need.
 For this research I will be using the DOT framework.

-The research I did during the project can be found [here](../master/kubernetes&20research.pdf).
+The research I did during the project can be found [here](https://www.overleaf.com/read/ryrqzzqjwrwy).

-## License

-This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.